apostrero/cursor-kotlin-sso/docs/architecture/shared-module-structure.md

-# Shared Module - Correct Architecture Structure
+# Shared Module - Current Architecture Structure

-This document describes the corrected structure of the shared module, ensuring it only contains truly shared objects that are used across multiple microservices.
+This document describes the current structure of the shared module, ensuring it only contains truly shared objects that are used across multiple microservices.

 ## Architecture Principle